Observability and monitoring are two interrelated but different topics. This post explains the key differences between Observability vs. Monitoring.

 What is monitoring in DevOps?

 DevOps monitoring entails overseeing the entire development process, beginning with planning and ending with deployment and operations.
-It entails obtaining a comprehensive and real-time picture of the status of applications, services, and infrastructure in the production environment.
+It involves obtaining a comprehensive and real-time picture of the status of applications, services, and infrastructure in the production environment.